-An authority shall make a decision on a notification referred to in section 115 a (a notification decision).
+An authority shall make a decision on notification referred to in section 115a (a notification decision).
 The notification decision shall be complied with notwithstanding an appeal.
-The authority shall, when making a decision on a notification, ensure that the activities comply with the provisions of the Act and the provisions issued thereunder on the siting of the activities, emissions and their prevention, waste as well as on the monitoring of the emissions from the activities and their impacts.
+When making a decision on notification, the authority shall ensure that the activities comply with the provisions of this Act and the Waste Act and the provisions issued under these concerning the siting of the activities, emissions and their prevention, waste, and the monitoring of the emissions from the activities and their impacts.
+When considering the decisions, the provisions issued in the Nature Conservation Act and under it shall be complied with, and the statements, reclamations and opinions and the provisions on the protection of the public and private interest shall be taken into account.

-A condition for a notification decision allowing the activities is that the activities, taking into consideration the regulations to be issued and the site of the activities, alone or together with other activities, do not cause:
+A condition for a notification decision allowing the activities is that, taking into account the regulations to be issued and the site of the activities, the activities alone or together with other activities do not cause:

-- 1) harm to health; - 2) other significant consequences referred to in section 5, subsection 1, paragraph 2, or the risk of such; - 3) a consequence prohibited in sections 16-18; - 4) deterioration of special natural conditions or risk to water supply or other potential uses important to the public interest within the area impacted by the activity; - 5) substantial deterioration in the conditions under which the Saami people practise their traditional livelihoods in the Saami homeland or otherwise maintain and develop their culture, or substantial deterioration in the living conditions of the Skolts or reduced opportunities to engage in nature-based livelihoods in the Skolt area referred to in the Skolt Act.
+- 1) harm to health; - other significant consequences referred to in section 5, subsection 1, paragraph 2, or the risk of these; - 3) a consequence prohibited in sections 16-18;

+- deterioration of special natural conditions or risk to water supply or other potential uses important to the public interest within the area impacted by the activity; - 5) substantial deterioration in the conditions for the Sámi people to practise their traditional livelihoods in the Sámi homeland or otherwise maintain and develop the Sámi culture, or substantial deterioration in the living conditions of the Skolts or the opportunities to practise nature-based livelihoods referred to in the Skolt Act in the Skolt area.

-The regulations to be issued in the notification decision on the prevention of pollution shall be governed by the provisions of section 52 on permit regulations.
-The regulations to be issued on the monitoring of emissions and the submission of its results and other information necessary for supervision to the supervisory authority shall be governed by the provisions of section 62 on monitoring and control regulations.
+The provisions of section 52 on permit regulations shall apply to the regulations on the prevention of pollution to be issued in the notification decision.
+The provisions of section 62 on monitoring and control regulations shall apply to the regulations to be issued on the monitoring of emissions and the submission of its results and other information necessary for supervision to the supervisory authority.

-Section 115 e (1166/2018)
+Section 115e (1166/2018)